xarray-contrib/flox/docs/source/implementation.md

 `flox` outsources the core GroupBy operation to the vectorized implementations in [numpy_groupies](https://github.com/ml31415/numpy-groupies).
-Constructing an efficient groupby reduction with dask is hard, and depends on how the groups are distributed amongst the blocks of an array. `flox` implements 3 strategies for effective grouped reductions, each is appropriate for a particular distribution of groups among the blocks of a dask array.
+Constructing an efficient groupby reduction with dask is hard, and depends on how the groups are distributed amongst the blocks of an array. `flox` implements 4 strategies for grouped reductions, each is appropriate for a particular distribution of groups among the blocks of a dask array.

 Switch between the various strategies by passing `method` to either {py:func}`flox.core.groupby_reduce`